sam2829/Project1-Michael-Jordan/README.md

 #### Header

 - Features at the top of every page and shows the site heading and contains the navigation links.
-- The the navigation links are placed under the heading and spaced out equally across the page clear to see.
+- The navigation links are placed under the heading and spaced out equally across the page clear to see.
-- The heading and navigation uses font colors that match the colors worn by Michael Jordan when playing for Chicago Bulls.
+- The heading and navigation use font colors that match the colors worn by Michael Jordan when playing for Chicago Bulls.

 ![Header](assets/screenshots/header.png)